uvsmtid/protoprimer/readme.md

 ./prime --wizard
 ```

-The generated configuration is versioned and reused on the repo clone.
+The generated configuration is versioned and reused on all the subsequent repo clones.

 Early steps run in **very inconvenient conditions**, but they are also **very common and very boring**: